holahoon/engineering-notes/dev/aws/certified solutions architect associate/Route 53/Route 53 Overview.md

+AWS Route 53 is a scalable and highly available domain name system (DNS) service designed to give developers and businesses an extremely reliable and cost-effective way to route users to Internet applications.
+This DNS service effectively connects user requests to infrastructure running in Amazon Web Services (AWS) – such as an Amazon EC2 instance, an Amazon Elastic Load Balancer, or an Amazon S3 bucket – and can also be used to route users to infrastructure outside of AWS.
+Route 53 conceals the complexities of the underlying DNS protocol, offering developers an easy-to-use and cost-effective domain registration service.
+It features domain transfer capabilities, DNS failover, health checks, and customizable TTLs.

 - A highly available, scalable, fully managed and Authoritative DNS
 	- Authoritative = the customer (you) can update the DNS records